CloudLabsAI-Azure/Migrating-DB-from-Single-Server-To-Flexible-Postgres/Overview.md

 | Single Server | Public access turned **ON** with firewall rules or VNet rules (service endpoints). | Public access turned OFF with private end points configured.|
 | Flexible Server | Public access with firewall rules | Server deployed inside a VNet and delegated subnet.|

->[!NOTE]
-> Currently private end points are not supported in Flexible server.
+ >**NOTE :** Currently private end points are not supported in Flexible server.
 It will be supported at a later point time.

 The following table summarizes the list of networking scenarios supported by the Single to Flex migration tool.